jguadagno/jguadagno.github.io/_pages/resume.md

 As a Team Leader, I lead a team of Business Analysts, Quality Assurance Engineers, Software Engineers, and a Software Architect to deliver several quality projects.

 My team built a service that allows our clients to automatically gather, with their permission, Asset, Income, and Income Tax data and forms from our partners to include in their mortgage application.
-For the work and creativity for this product, I was awarded U.S. Patent #[10,042,949](http://jjg.me/patent)
+For the work and creativity for this product, I was awarded U.S. Patent #[10,042,949](https://ppubs.uspto.gov/dirsearch-public/patents/html/10042949)

 Another project was a new, reimagined, Sales Force automation system.
 This system was redesigned from the ground up to help our bankers' collect data from our clients during the mortgage process.
 My tasks included: discovery, project estimation, application architecture, status reporting, and presentations on the progress of the project.

 Although not part of my day-to-day work:

-- I participate in several virtual teams, including the Open-Source Big Rock team.
+* I participate in several virtual teams, including the Open-Source Big Rock team.
-- The Open-Source Big Rock team&#39;s goal was to get an open-source mind set at work, and to create a culture of being able to jump in and contribute code to projects and applications that you do not normally work on.
+* The Open-Source Big Rock team's goal was to get an open-source mind set at work, and to create a culture of being able to jump in and contribute code to projects and applications that you do not normally work on.
-- I also help mentor other leaders, both new and seasoned.
+* I also help mentor other leaders, both new and seasoned.
-- I do this by having one on ones with them where we talk about the challenges we are having together.
+* I do this by having one on ones with them where we talk about the challenges we are having together.
-- I also was part of the Technology Public Relations team as well as the .NET Interviewers team.
+* I also was part of the Technology Public Relations team as well as the .NET Interviewers team.
-- I helped organize the Quicken Loans Technology conference for around 1200 team members.
+* I helped organize the Quicken Loans Technology conference for around 1200 team members.
-- This conference had 3 tracks with 2 keynotes and 15 sessions.
+* This conference had 3 tracks with 2 keynotes and 15 sessions.
-- I also participate in a team to investigate the future and figure out what we need to do to make are systems and processes better for our clients and our team members.
+* I also participate in a team to investigate the future and figure out what we need to do to make are systems and processes better for our clients and our team members.

 #### Software Architect – 8/2013 to 1/2014